 Q: Can customers find more than one car dealership in their area?

 A: Yes.
-Over 400 million listings in the Find Your Local Auto Dealership page.
+Over 400 million listings on the Find Your Local Auto Dealership page.
 If there is more than one dealership within a 10-mile radius of your location, it is possible to view all the dealerships’ websites.

 Q: Can customers see pricing on used vehicles?